Interview with Bil VornDick

 The following 20 minute interview was recorded on Feb.
 07, 2008 in Michael Holmes' studio in Nashville, TN.
 Meet Bil VornDick.

-Listen to this studio interview: Part One (4.2 MB) mp3
+Listen to this studio interview: Part One of Three (4.2 MB) mp3

 Bronson: I've been doing research on you Bil, and even though I've known you for like 25 years I had to go back and refresh my memory about everything.
 You're from the D.C. area originally, right?